 The model was run for baseline (i.e., existing) conditions for the typical year (2004).
-Model results show a wet weather capture of 78% (the target capture is a minimum of 85%), with 70 overflow events for the year.
+Model results show a wet weather capture of 7889% (meeting the minimum target capture is apercentage minimum of 85%), with 70-39 overflow events for the year.
 Performance discussions for each of the alternatives will be in comparison to the baseline numbers.